 Why Are High Cholesterol Levels Dangerous?

 Over an extended period, high cholesterol levels lead to a build-up of plaque inside the blood vessels that block blood flow the major organs, such as the heart and brain.
 It also increases the risk of a clot.
-The build-up of plaque inside the arteries causes a condition called atherosclerosis which can lead to heart attack, stroke, or even death.
+The build-up of plaque in the arteries causes atherosclerosis which can lead to heart attack, stroke, or even death.

 This article is intended to educate people about the dangers of high cholesterol levels in general, and not about the diseases it causes.
 The National Heart, Lung and Blood Institute (NHLBI), provides more information about the various diseases, as shown in the links below.

 - Atherosclerosis is a narrowing of the arteries.
 This condition leads to the other diseases on this list.